FAU-LAP/NOMAD-CAMELS/README.md

 ## 1.3.2
 Changes:
 - renamed comment / uncomment to enable / disable to make it more clear
+- Data passing from the Execute Python Script step was changed.
+Now should be more stable, as it looks for the Data between the `###Start Data` und `###End Data` strings.
+See our [documentation](https://fau-lap.github.io/NOMAD-CAMELS/doc/protocol_steps/step_Execute_Python_File.html#returning-results) for more details.

 Fixes:
 - Fixed a bug where a protocol would show multiple times